 ENISA Threat Landscape Report 2025

 The key findings of the report underscore that basic cyber hygiene and robust resilience measures are vital for every private organisation.
-DIGITAL SME have extracted key takeaways for SMEs, to help the members of the ISAC develop their resilience.
+DIGITAL SME have extracted key takeaways to help the members of the ISAC develop their resilience.

 Ransomware Landscape in Europe H1